ykacer/Advanced_analytics_on_Youtube_videos/README.md

 *  Clicking on comments icon to make short video comments displayed

-Videos downloadiing is simply performed thanks to [youtube-dl](https://github.com/ytdl-org/youtube-dl).
-The video downloading being IO-bound, we implement a multithreaded videos loop.
+*  The video comments scraping being IO-bound, we implement a multithreaded videos loop.

+Videos downloading is simply performed thanks to [youtube-dl](https://github.com/ytdl-org/youtube-dl).

 NB: Possible improvments can be made by reaching also comments replies, which are much more numerous than comments themselves.